-IMBA’s National Mountain Bike Patrol (NMBP) consists of dedicated volunteers partnering with land mangers, landowners and emergency personnel to assist, educate and inform all trail users in order to enhance their recreational experience.
-The NMBP program organizes and supports more than 50 volunteer bike patrol groups and 600+ trained patrollers.
-Learn more by exploring the links to the right and visiting the patrol blog.
-You can also get a great history of the patrol from a Dirt Rag Magazine retrospective article.
+IMBA’s National Mountain Bike Patrol (NMBP) began in 1994 and consists of dedicated volunteers partnering with land mangers, landowners and emergency personnel to assist, educate and inform all trail users in order to enhance their recreational experience.
+The NMBP program consists of more than 50 volunteer bike patrol groups and 600+ trained patrollers.